tensorflow/tfjs/e2e/benchmarks/browserstack-benchmark/README.md

 # Benchmark on multiple devices

-> :warning: To use this tool, you need to have an access key of BrowserStack's Automate service.
+> :warning: To use this tool, you need to have an access key of BrowserStack's [Automate](https://automate.browserstack.com/dashboard) service.

 The BrowserStack-benchmark tool can benchmark the performance (time, memory) of model inference on a collection of remote devices.
 Using this tool you will be able to:
   * Select a collection of BrowserStack devices, based on the following fields:
     - OS
     - OS version
-    - browser
+    - Browser
-    - browser version
+    - Browser version
-    - device
+    - Device
   * Select a backend:
     - WASM
     - WebGL